Introduction

 Will customers know they're talking to AI?

 Modern AI voices sound natural—not robotic like older systems.
-Platforms like Rosie AI and NextPhone use conversational AI with natural cadence and smooth handling of interruptions.
+Platforms like NextPhone use conversational AI with natural cadence and smooth handling of interruptions.
 It doesn't sound like the IVR phone tree from your bank in 2005.

 For quick questions, most customers don't notice.
 "Are you open Saturday?" gets answered in 15 seconds and the customer is satisfied.
 They got their answer fast.